Managing waste wisely

 Furniture & Mattresses

-Mattresses and ensemble bases can be recycled at the West Metro Recycling Centre from $50 per mattress.
-Click here for full list of fees and charges.
-Alternatively, book a collection from mattress recycler Soft Landing (prices start at $55) or check if it can be collected with your Verge Valet bulk waste collection.
+Mattresses and ensemble bases can be recycled at the West Metro Recycling Centre from $50 per mattress (find the full list of fees and charges here).
+Alternatively, book a collection from a mattress recycler such as Soft Landing or Perth Mattress and Furniture Recycling Company, or check if it can be collected in your Verge Valet bulk waste collection.

 Garden / Shed Items